-CA system information of the GSSL CA is protected by server and OS control, physical control, and network control.
+Information of the GSSL CA system is protected protected through a combination of server/OS control, physical control, and network control.
 Network security controls are specified in section 6.7.

-Multi-factor authentication is applied to all accounts used for the Certificate life cycle management issued by the GSSL CA system.
+Multi-factor authentication is implemented for all accounts used for the lifecycle management of the certificates issued by the GSSL CA system.